 Finally, as web speed and optimization become more critical to SEO and conversion; it is paramount that your DAM can automate this, ensuring that all content hosted on your DAM is optimized, to be light and fast (including video), and that this optimized content is delivered to your end users via a CDN.

 DAMs have been around for a long time (roughly 30 years, or so!) - if you are a mature company that regularly works with content, the chances are you will have some sort of DAM platform (or process) in place already.
 However, the Digital Asset Management game has evolved.
 The platforms and processes from just a few years ago are now quickly becoming outdated or trying to play catch up.

 Today, API integrations, collaboration capabilities, content optimization, and performance are top company priorities.
 These priorities require DAMs built for these challenges.

 To end this article, we invite you to discover Filerobot - a collaborative and performant DAM, built to foster collaboration and help you gain control of your content.
 Designed for technical and non-technical teams.
 Click the link below to see a short video overview of Filerobot and how it can help you and your teams achieve more, together.

 What are examples of digital assets?

 Digital assets, content, digital media...
-There are a multitude of terms used to describe what is essentially any type of digital material owned by a company.
-To be more specific, we can consider Digital Assets normally falling into one of the following categories: audio, images, graphics, PDFs, presentations, or videos.
+There is a multitude of terms used to describe what is essentially any type of digital material owned by a company.
+To be more specific, we can consider Digital Assets normally fall into one of the following categories: audio, images, graphics, PDFs, presentations, or videos.

 What is a Headless DAM?